rumbleminze/castlevania-snes/README.md

 Additionally, this romhack supports 6 playlists.
 For each playlist after the first, add 16 to each track number for the next playlist (1-15, 16-31, 32-47, etc)

-Included are 6 sets of PCMs for Life Force:
+Included are 6 sets of PCMs:
 Orchestral Cover - Video Game Music Revisited, Evelyn Lark Prog Metal - Aaron Lehnen "MnG"
 Chronicles Arrange - Konami